 You can deploy any resource A/B test to specific QA users of your app.
 This enables you to try as many tests as you want in your production environment without deploying it to your user base (that is, without starting the test) or having to recreate the test in a sandbox environment.

 There are two main steps involved in QA testing a resource A/B test:

 - Assign the QA device to your resource A/B test.

 Once you’ve set up a QA device, add it to your A/B test.
-You must have already built your A/B test and clicked Create A/B Test on the Confirm A/B Test Details screen of the resource A/B test wizard.
-For more information about creating resource A/B tests, see Creating Resource A/B Tests.
+You must have already built your A/B test and selected Create A/B Test on the Confirm A/B Test Details screen of the resource A/B test wizard.
+For more information about creating resource A/B tests, see Creating resource A/B tests.

 To assign a QA device to your A/B test:

 Step 1: Navigate to the QA Users section on the Resource A/B Test Details screen of your test.

 Step 2: Select Control or the variant you want to test on your QA device.
 You can also select Disabled to exclude the device from the selected test.